Skip to content

 4. Design tokens — native design token support

-5. CSS Grid layout — custom implementation (Open Pencil waiting for Yoga Grid)
+5. CSS Grid layout — custom implementation (Open Pencil uses Yoga fork with grid support)

 6. Self-hosting — Docker-based deployment for teams